ava-labs/avalanche-docs/docs/tooling/cli-guides/import-subnet.md

 integrating Avalanche-CLI.

-To achieve this integration, this guide demonstrates the process of importing a Subnet to the Avalanche CLI to enable better management of the Subnet's configuration.
+To achieve this integration, this guide demonstrates the process of importing a Subnet to the Avalanche-CLI to enable better management of the Subnet's configuration.
 This how-to uses the WAGMI Subnet deployed on Fuji Testnet as the example Subnet.